 Horror.
 Holly Lisle's Vision by Teresa Hopper © 2002, Teresa Hopper Anyone who writes or reads much horror knows that a stereotype exists amongst some non-horror readers.

 Horror is seen as a somewhat inferior form of fiction – trashy, with unrealistic characters who do stupid things to sustain unfeasible plots.
 It isn’t seen as serious fiction.
+And how do you do it well?
+Characters.
 25 Things You Should Know About Writing Horror.
 I grew up on horror fiction.

 I’m sure this is a problem with any genre but especially horror.
 It’s becoming increasingly harder to develop that original idea.
 Horror Factor - Horror Sub-Genres.
 Horror Sub-Genres by Paula Guran (Reprinted with permission from and with special thanks to the folks at Dark Echo Writer's Workshop)